 A patent is an intellectual priority right granted by an official authority covering an invention.
 Most countries have patent legislation to promote innovation and encourage investment in research and development.

-The inventors receive the exclusive right to use the invention for 20 years.
-In exchange for this exclusivity, the inventors disclose their invention to the public, so that after 20 years everybody can use it.
+The owners of a patent have the exclusive right to the invention for 20 years.
+In exchange for this exclusivity, the inventors disclose their invention to the public, so that after 20 years everybody has the right to it.

 Why is patenting important to Nestlé?

 Patenting is important for Nestle, as it is for all inventors, be they individuals, universities, small or large companies, in all sectors of the economy.
-Our patenting allows us an exclusivity period of the patent and assures us a return on investment for our products, which we then re-invest in new research.
+Our patents can help assure us a return on investment for our products, which we can then re-invest in new research.

 What kind of patents does Nestlé have?